Maria Farmer

-Maria K. Farmer (born 1969) is an American visual artist known for providing the first criminal complaint to law enforcement, to the New York City Police Department and to the FBI, in 1996 about the conduct of financier and convicted sex offender Jeffrey Epstein.
-Farmer, a figurative painter, had described her and her sister Annie's experiences of sexual misconduct from Epstein and Ghislaine Maxwell to a journalist at Vanity Fair in 2002 but the publication refrained from including it in their accounts.
+Maria Kristine Farmer (born 1969 or 1970) is an American visual artist known for providing the first criminal complaint to law enforcement, to the New York City Police Department and to the FBI, in 1996 about the conduct of financier and convicted sex offender Jeffrey Epstein.
+Farmer, a figurative painter, had described her and her sister Annie's experiences of sexual misconduct from Epstein and Ghislaine Maxwell to a journalist at Vanity Fair in 2002 but the publication failed to include them in their accounts.

-Early life and education
+Early life

-Farmer was born in 1969 or 1970 in Paducah, Kentucky to Frank Farmer and Janice Swain.
+Farmer was born in 1969 or 1970 in Paducah, Kentucky, to Frank Farmer and Janice Swain.
 She has two younger brothers and two younger sisters.
 The family lived for a time in Phoenix, Arizona.
 From an early age, she had a set intention to become an artist.

 Farmer attended Santa Clara University and graduated in 1992.
-She relocated to New York City in 1993 to study at the New York Academy of Art.
-She earned her master's degree from the Academy in 1995.
+She relocated to New York City in 1993 to study at the New York Academy of Art, and earned her master's degree in 1995.
 Farmer attended a post-graduate workshop at the Santa Fe Art Institute in 1995.